ASU-Chwang/ASU-Chwang.github.io/_news/announcement_1.md

 ## JAMIT 2026

-I also participated in **JAMIT 2026**, where researchers from Japan and abroad presented recent studies in medical imaging technology and its clinical and biomedical applications.
+I also served as a staff in **JAMIT 2026**, where researchers from Japan and abroad presented recent studies in medical imaging technology and its clinical and biomedical applications.

 It was a good opportunity to follow the latest research activities in the Japanese medical imaging community and to exchange ideas with researchers working in related areas.